‘Days Of Our Lives’ Spoilers For Sep. 11-15: Blackmail, Tripp Falls For Claire, And Nicole Skips Town

 — Days of our Lives (@nbcdays) September 1, 2017

 As Brady continues his schemes, Eric will make plans to leave town.
 Nicole will also make a shocking decision.
-Nicole doesn’t want to be the reason behind Eric and Brady’s conflict, and Days of Our Lives spoilers tease she may take herself out of the picture.
+Nicole doesn’t want to be the reason behind Eric and Brady’s conflict, and Days of Our Lives spoilers tease that she may take herself out of the picture.

 This week on #DAYS: Can Hattie be stopped before Marlena and John suffer a terrible fate? pic.twitter.com/6ieqovr6lI